micbra/keysocket/README.md

 There is two ways of integration:

 1. Write a plugin for given web site (service).
-2. Implement generic [Web Page Media Control API][mpmca] from the service side.
+2. Implement generic [Web Page Media Control API][wpmca] from the service side.

 The first way is the only possible when you are not the site owner and it's impossible to ask site owner to implement Web Page Media Control API.
 In this case you can